 Gospel Record About Mary

 First, we will do a quick survey of references to Mary in the gospels of Matthew, Mark, Luke and John.
 The first time Mary appears in the gospels is in Matthew 1:16 where we are told that she was the husband of Joseph.
-Matthew 1:20 tells us that Mary was pregnant with Jesus and Luke 2:7 says that she gave birth of Jesus.
+Matthew 1:20 tells us that Mary was pregnant with Jesus and Luke 2:7 says that she gave birth to Jesus.
 Later we are told in Matthew 12:46-49 that Mary had given birth to additional children other than Jesus.

 While He was still speaking to the crowds, behold, His mother and brothers were standing outside, seeking to speak to Him.
 Someone said to Him, “Behold, Your mother and Your brothers are standing outside seeking to speak to You.”
 But Jesus answered the one who was telling Him and said, “Who is My mother and who are My brothers?”And stretching out His hand toward His disciples, He said, “Behold My mother and My brothers!
 Matthew 12:46-49 (NASB)